zoogeny/zoogeny/books/story-self/07-Chapter-1-On-Rising-At-Dawn-draft.md

 I had experiences of anxiety earlier in my life.
 I had a few panic attacks in times of high stress.
 A doctor had given me a clear bill of physical health.
 He told me that if there is no problem with my body then I must consider a problem with my mental health.
 He recommended that I see a psychiatrist.

 I decided to move from the big city to a rural area.
-I decreased my stress load by choosing my work more carefully.
+I decreased my stress load by choosing work more carefully.
 I volunteered in my community.
 I kept a healthy diet.
 I took up exercise.
 None of this brought me out of the depression I was experiencing.

 The depression was getting worse.
 I suspect that part of that was due to the restrictions on social activity during a pandemic.
 Another cause could be the change to working from home remotely.